catherinenelson1/from_notebooks_to_scalable/README.md

-This is the content for the talk "From Notebooks to Scalable Systems", presented at [PyCon US 2025](https://us.pycon.org/2025/).
+This is the content for the talk "Going from Notebooks to Scalable Systems", presented at [PyCon US 2025](https://us.pycon.org/2025/).

+The data used in this talk is the ["Palmer Penguins" dataset](https://allisonhorst.github.io/palmerpenguins/).

 ## About me